 Combine protein-rich peas with other good quality protein sources such as pulses or certain whole grains to enjoy the benefits of protein from a range of different foods.

 This is a particularly good option for those on a vegan or vegetarian diet.
 A combination of vegetarian protein sources can provide all the nutrients necessary for the healthy functioning of your body.
 Frozen peas make it even easier to get plant-based proteins in your diet, as they don’t require much preparation and you can add them to dishes, straight from the freezer.

 What is the Nutritional Value of Pea Protein?

 Not only are fresh green peas rich in protein, they’re also high in folic acid which is key for reducing tiredness as well as keeping the immune system in tip top shape.
 They’re also a source of vitamin C and vitamin B1, both of which contribute to the functioning of the nervous system and normal energy-yielding metabolism.
 And it doesn’t stop there!
 Peas are naturally low in fat and sugars and high in fibre.
 With this in mind, a flexitarian diet fuelled by pea protein can actually benefit you significantly.

-So, put down the beef burger and pick up our delicious Meat-Free Burgers, Swedish Style Balls and Sausages which are made with pea protein and an exotic range of herbs and spices.
+So, why not pick up our delicious Meat-Free Burgers, Meatballs and Sausages which are made with pea protein and an exotic range of herbs and spices.
 And when we say it’s rich in protein, we mean it – in every portion, there’s 14-16g of protein!
 It’s also low in saturated fat and has no artificial colours or flavours, so there’s no reason not to go green!